Materials-Data-Science-and-Informatics/dirschema/README.md

 If validating these kinds of constraints looks appealing to you, this tool is for you!

+**Dirschema features:**
+* Built-in support for schemas and metadata stored as JSON or YAML
+* Built-in support for checking contents of ZIP and HDF5 archives
+* Extensible validation interface for advanced needs beyond JSON Schema
+* Both a Python library and a CLI tool to perform the validation

 ## Installation and Usage

 Install the tool using `pip install` just as any other Python package.